Criminal Defense Lawyers

 Michigan Self Defense Lawyer

 Getting charged with a crime in Michigan can lead to harsh outcomes, including long-term prison sentences and substantial fines.
-For this reason, you should hire an experienced lawyer as soon as possible to help you develop a sound strategy.
+For this reason, you should hire an experienced criminal defense lawyer as soon as possible to help you develop a sound strategy.
 They can make your case of self-defense clear and weaken the prosecution’s theory of your guilt.
 George Law is both skilled and experienced at representing those accused in Michigan.
 We are here for you and will work tirelessly to help you get the best result possible.
 Reach out to George Law today by calling (248) 470-4300 or contacting us online.